composablesys/collabs/collabs/docs/getting_started_guide.md

 });
 ```

 Finally, we convert user inputs into operations on `counter`.
-Since `counter` is a collaborative type, these operations will eventually show up for all users.
+Since `counter` is a `Collab`, these operations will eventually show up for all users.
 Furthermore, everyone will eventually end up in the same state even if multiple users do operations concurrently.
 (Use the "Disconnect" buttons on the test page to try this out!)

 ```ts
 // Change counter's value on button clicks.